Saruni Mara: Our full report

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: Most guides are first-aiders at Saruni Mara.
+- All the guides are first-aiders at Saruni Mara.
 Aitong clinic is not far away and for serious emergencies medevac helicopters can land nearby.

 - High Risk

 - Askaris are on patrol all the time at Saruni Mara and Mara North rangers are usually around the area.

-Fire safety: Saruni Mara has fire extinguishers in every room and most other buildings.
+- Saruni Mara has fire extinguishers in every room and most other buildings.
 Most staff have been trained in using them.
 There’s a firebreak uphill from camp where forest fires would be most likely to come from.

-Laundry facilities: Machine-washed and line-dried laundry is included in the rates, but in common with most camps, ladies' underwear is not washed for cultural reasons (washing powder is provided in the bathrooms for hand-washing any items).
+- Machine-washed and line-dried laundry is included in the rates, but in common with most camps, ladies' underwear is not washed for cultural reasons (washing powder is provided in the bathrooms for hand-washing any items).

-Money: There are safes in each room at Saruni Mara.
+- There are safes in each room at Saruni Mara.
 They cannot offer any currency exchange.